 The Colchester United colours have remained similar ever since, though white and blue have alternated between being the Colchester United kit’s primary colour.

 Between 1969 and 1973, the Colchester United players wore plain blue shirts and blue shorts, before changing to white shirts the following year.

 Blue and white stripes were brought back following this change, and though the blue stripes have changed from light to royal to dark blue, the Colchester United kit remains largely the same.

-The 2016/2017 Colchester United kit features blue and white striped shirts, worn with blue shorts and white socks with blue hoops.
+The 2018/2019 Colchester United kit features blue and white striped shirts, worn with white shorts and white socks with blue hoops.

 The Colchester United stadium is the Colchester Community Stadium.
-Also known as the Weston Homes Community Stadium for sponsorship purposes, the club moved into this stadium in 2008.
+Also known as the JobServe Community Stadium for sponsorship purposes, the club moved into this stadium in 2008.

 Colchester United had spent their entire history playing at Layer Road, before moving to the newly built stadium owned by Colchester Borough Council.
 The Colchester United stadium capacity currently stands at 10,105, one of the largest grounds in League Two.

 The Colchester United stadium layout features four main stands.
 The West Stand is the largest stand at the Colchester Community Stadium, the East Stand also contains a section designed for families, the South Stand, where the more vocal Colchester United fans are situated, and the North Stand, which is usually used for away supporters.